auth0/cosmos/core/components/layouts/row-layout/row-layout.md

 ## Usage

-Row layout allow to organize it's children vertically into row.
+Use the `Rowlayout` to organize components vertically into row.

-Use this layout only to create row within the main area.

 ### Do not use it for:

-- **Page chrome:** Use the App Frame instead for the page chrome.
-- **Arrange components next to each other:** To arrange components next to one another, with a consistent gutter use a Stack Layout.
+- **Arrange components next to each other:** To arrange components next to one another while keeping their relative sizes use the Stack Layout.
-- **Toolbars**: To position a set of tools or actions use the ToolBar layout instead.
 - **Card List**: Use the Gallery layout instead.

-Combine the Row layout with the Column Layout to achieve complex grid like dashboard for dashboard for examples.
+Combine the `ColymnLayout` with the `RowLayout` to achieve complex grid arrangments.

 ## Accecibility